 Permit fees are reviewed annually.

-- Monthly £40 (A monthly permit allows for one visit and is valid for one month from the date of purchase.)
+- Daily £42 (A one-day permit allowing a single visit to the foreshore and is valid for one month from the date of purchase.)

 Applying for a Permit